TrueDeck/Documentation/WhitePaper.md

 - Started developing small games like Dice on EOS Smart-Contracts.

 ### Q2 2018
-- Listing of TRUE tokens on several exchanges.
+- Listing of TDP tokens on several exchanges.
 - Proof-of-concept launch of all Ethereum based games on Ropsten testnet.
 - BlackJack will go live first on Ropsten in May 2018.
 - Followed by, Roulette will be live for public in end of May 2018.